sumotoy/LiquidCrystalNewV2/README.md

 This uses 3 wires SPI to drive an MCP23s08 connected to the LCD display as 4 bit.
 It uses HAEN so the 3 wires can be shared with other 7 additional MCP23Sxx chips.
-It's still not optimized and all in experiment mode but actually it's the 'fastest' of all libraries I tested!
+It's still not fully optimized but actually it's the 'fastest' of all libraries I tested!

 MCP23s08/MCP23008 connections